UCUCDUH/pols_501_wi16/web/stories/assignments/project-04.md

 # Organization

 *Edit:* Format your document using the [Final Paper Guidelines](https://uw-pols501.github.io/pols_501_wi16/resources/data_analysis_project_paper_guidelines/).
+If you are writing in Word, start with this template [.docx](/docs/web/files/docs/template-finalpaper.docx) file.

 Your assignment should be in an RStudio project directory, with the following directory structure.
 Create the R project directory using `File > New Project > New Directory > Empty Project` in RStudio.